Interesting Facts for Kids

 Le Morne with Morne Brabant and 'underwater waterfall'

 - Mauritius is home to two of the rarest stamps in the world: the Blue Penny and the Red Penny stamps.
-These were among the first stamps distributed and were issued by the British government in 1847.
+These were among the first stamps distributed worldwide and were issued by the British government in 1847.